Residential Programs for Troubled Youth Offer North Dakota Teens Hope

 Solstice has a proven record helping North Dakota teens restore hope and emotional balance.

-Located in Utah, Solstice offers a comfortable, private environment for girls to deal with their serious challenges of adolescence.
-This 44-bed residential program serves teenage girls 14-18 years old with individual, group, adventure, and family therapy.
+Located in Utah, Solstice offers a comfortable, private environment for girls and assigned female at birth to deal with their serious challenges of adolescence.
+This 44-bed residential program serves teenage girls and assigned female at birth 14-18 years old with individual, group, adventure, and family therapy.

 Solstice uses a dynamic approach to the healing process.
 This holistic approach is based on their unique Three Pillars of Change.